 - Vegan Thai Chopped Salad with Peanut Sauce and Tofu

 - Vegan Breakfast Burrito Bowl

 - Healthy Vegan Breakfast Burritos

-You sure can!
+Yes, you can freeze tofu!
 Frozen tofu can be stored for up to 3 months.
 Cut it into chunks and freeze on a parchment-lined tray.
 Once it’s solid, transfer it to a freezer-safe container or bag.
 Frozen tofu can be defrosted in the fridge.
-Freezing tofu does change the texture slightly but I don’t notice too big of difference.
+Freezing tofu does change the texture slightly but I don’t notice too big of a difference.

 Do you have to press tofu?

 I don’t usually press tofu however pressing tofu does allow it to absorb more flavour and get crispier if you’re baking or frying it.
 I usually forget and want to get started cooking right away so I skip this step.
 Pressing it is really easy though and if you have the time, I’d definitely recommend adding this step to the process when preparing firm, extra-firm and medium tofu.
 You wouldn’t want to press soft or silken tofu as it would just be smushed